 Cast iron skillet

-- Add the turkey breast with tongs.
+Now, Heat up the cast iron skillet.
+Add the turkey breast with tongs.
 Sear on both sides for 3 minutes each side.

 I served it with roasted potatoes and broccoli florets.
 It's easy to do.
-I added the potatoes and large pieces of broccoli florets to a one-gallon bag and then added olive oil to coat and added salt, pepper, paprika, and granulated garlic to the bag.
-Close the bag and shook it well to coat.
-Added to a nonstick pan and placed it in the 400-degree oven then started the turkey.
-This gave the potatoes 10 more minutes to cook in the pan. =)
+I added the potatoes and large pieces of broccoli florets to a one-gallon bag, olive oil (Affiliate Link) to coat, and salt, pepper, paprika, and granulated garlic.

 Here's the finished product.
 Let me know if you try it.
 I would love to hear from you.